 Green Valley, Arizona 85622-1203

-Friends of Madera Canyon participate in a number of activities to provide Adult Environmental Education to the local community, ranging from a Speakers Bureau, to providing an information table at the local Farmers' Market and at the White Elephant Country Fair.
-These programs provide information on a variety of topics, including public safety in the Canyon, and the need for respect of the fragile ecosystem that is Madera Canyon.
+Friends of Madera Canyon participate in a number of activities to provide Adult Environmental Education to the local community, including Speakers, information tables at local Events and the White Elephant Country Fair.
+Our programs educate on a variety of topics, including public safety in the Canyon, and the importance of respect for Madera Canyon's fragile ecosystem.

-Kids Environmental Educational programs are also available to local schools, for the indoor and outdoor classroom.
+Kids Environmental Educational programs are available to local schools, for indoor and outdoor classrooms.

-If your service organization or club is interested in having a Friends' member provide an interesting Power Point presentation on Madera Canyon, please contact us at: email@example.com.
+Is your service organization or club is interested in having a Friends' member provide an stunning Madera Canyon presentation?
+Please contact: firstname.lastname@example.org.

 The USFS wants to share that the USFS Madera Canyon Recreation Guide is now available online in English and Spanish.

 You can navigate to them (and the other guides that have been developed) on the website by selecting Visit Us > Maps & Publications and then scrolling down to “Recreation Guides.”